 In the middle, just above the column graph, is a small spin-control with two arrow buttons.
 Pressing the right button will show the next scan in the evaluation log, and pressing the left will show the previous scan.

-It is possible to use a wind-field defined in a wind-field file (for the format see the section 8 Files below).
+It is possible to use a wind-field defined in a wind-field file (for the format see the section ‘5.4.6 Wind field file’).
 In this case the wind-field used to calculate the fluxes will be interpolated between the data points specified in the wind-field file.
 To use a wind-field file in the calculations, go to the menu option ‘File->Import WindField’ and select the file to use.
 On successful parsing of the wind-field field, a dialog will show the number of data points that has been read in from the file.